Estimated reading time: 6 minutes

 It took work.
 Fear isn’t something that just goes away in my experience.
 It’s something that sticks around unless I do something about it.

 I Still Have a Healthy Fear of Relapse, but the 12 Steps Help Me Keep It Away

 For me, the answer is the 12 steps.
 I still get into fear today.
 I’ve been sober for a long time, but that doesn’t make me immune to fear.

-I still have what I would consider to be a healthy fear of relapse.
+I still have what I would consider a healthy fear of relapse.
 I don’t ever want to go back to the way I was living, no matter how much it might help me to deal with my fears.

 I have new fears today.
 Mostly, they’re financial fears.
-There’s little I can do about them except to save money and try my best to keep my new business going by working hard.
+There’s little I can do about them except save money and try my best to keep my new business going by working hard.

 How do I deal with this new fear?
 The same way I dealt with fear when I had 45 days sober—I work the 12 steps.
 I help other people.
 I work with newcomers and sponsor them.
 I pray and meditate.

 And it works.
 Have you struggled with a fear of relapse in sobriety?
-I want to hear your experience.
+I want to hear about your experience.
 Tell me about it in the comments.